aricept/aiostapi/README.rst

 aiostapi
 ============

-An AsynIO python client for the Star Trek API http://stapi.co/ using aiohttp
+An AsyncIO python client for the Star Trek API http://stapi.co/ using aiohttp

 Installation
 ------------